 Genetics, state of health and other variables

 Each person genetically unique, is in differing states of health and will have a different tolerance to CBD.
 Many CBD consumers are suffering from debilitating ailments whereas others wish to merely calm their anxiety or improve overall health.
 All of these factors will play a role in how well CBD works for them.
 To contextualise this, someone at peak physical fitness who is exercising regularly and is using CBD for recovery will likely require a smaller dosage as their body will process a medicine differently than someone with a less active lifestyle.
 At the other end of the spectrum, someone who is treating chronic pain with CBD will require a larger dose.
-Age and weight may also factor, for example an older consumer with a weaker processing system may require a smaller dose whereas a larger person may require a higher dose.
+Similarily, age and weight may also factor, for example an older consumer with a weaker processing system may require a smaller dose whereas a larger person may require a higher dose.

 Tolerance can also build with regular use.
 As exposure to cannabinoids increases the human body may begin to withdraw cannabinoid receptors rendering a consumer less sensitive to the effects.
 This happens in all neurotransmitter systems, the ECS is no different.
 One of the most intriguing aspects of CBD however, is the presence of reverse tolerance.
 As cannabinoids are naturally stored in the body’s adipose tissues (fat cells), they tend to remain and dissolve from fat cells back into the bloodstream.
 This occurs even when someone is not actively consuming CBD.
 Unlike a traditional tolerance system where more substance is required to achieve the same results, CBD creates a scenario in which less new product is required to blend with the stored fat-cell material.